-What is a RAR File?
+What is a RAR File

 A RAR file (short for “Roshal Archive”) is a type of archive that houses one or more files that are reduced in size due to a proprietary compression algorithm.
-RAR was introduced back in 1993 by Russian software developer Eugene Roshal, hence its name.
+RAR was introduced back in 1993 by software developer Eugene Roshal, hence its name.
 Nowadays, it’s one of the most popular compressed archives around and features a higher compression ratio than the incredibly well-known ZIP format.

 RAR compression is widely used to reduce the size of large files, such as video clips or RAW camera photos, as well as in creating program installation packages since they’re capable of producing multi-volume archives.
 It’s great when you want to send large files to friends online and you’re likely to encounter them if you download files from websites often.

-How To Recover RAR Files
+How To Recover Deleted RAR Files

-Spending time and effort to compress various important files only to accidentally delete them or lose them to corruption can be incredibly disheartening.
+Spending time and effort to compress various important files only to accidentally delete them or lose them can be incredibly disheartening.
 Luckily enough, there are various methods you can use to get back the files.
 Keep in mind, however, that some of the techniques can only be used in very specific situations and only if you’ve made sure to enable certain features in advance.

-How To Recover RAR Files With Software
+How To Recover Permanently Deleted RAR Archive With Software

-The best method to retrieve lost RAR files is through the use of a quality data recovery program since it’s the most flexible way that works with the widest range of situations.
+The best method to retrieve lost RAR files is through the use of a quality data recovery program since it’s the most flexible way that works with the broadest range of situations.
 These apps generally also come with various extra features that a lot of users will find really handy.

 One of the best programs you can use to rescue your information is Disk Drill – a premium data retrieval solution that sports an exceptional recovery rate, a top-notch user interface, the ability to resume previous sessions at a later time, and tons of other additional features.
-Moreover, you can download a free version that provides you with 500MB of recovery allowance before requiring you to purchase the full edition.
+Moreover, you can download a free version that provides you with a 500MB of recovery allowance for Windows users before requiring you to purchase the full edition.
 Just follow the simple instructions below to get your data back with Disk Drill: